The electronic and magnetic structures of bilayer La$_3$Ni$_2$O$_7$ at ambient pressure: SUMMARY

-In summary, we presented a systematic study on the correlated electronic structure and superconductivity in bilayer La$_3$Ni$_2$O$_7$.
-Utilizing advanced exchange-correlation functionals, new electronic structures of LNO have been identified from the DFT calculations for both the LP and HP phases.
+In summary, we presented a systematic study on the correlated electronic structure and magnetic properties in LP bilayer La$_3$Ni$_2$O$_7$.
+Utilizing advanced exchange-correlation functionals, new electronic structures of LNO have been identified from the DFT calculations for the LP phases.
 In sharp contrast to previous GGA functional results, the bilayer coupling and the $e_g$ crystal fields are greatly enhanced.
 This enhancement pushes the bonding $d_{z^2}$ band down to lie below the Fermi level.
 The obtained Fermi surface structure in the LP phase matches well the recent ARPES measurements performed at ambient pressure.
-Moreover, the calculated spin susceptibility exhibits near nesting peak structures around the wave vector $Q=(\pi/2,\pi/2)$, which is consistent with recent RIXS resolved magnon dispersion and additional evidence from the $\mu$SR and NMR experiments.
-Beyond the DFT calculation, we apply the DMFT to study the effects of multi-orbital Hubbard interactions using the DFT derived tight-binding models in the low-pressure phase.
+Beyond the DFT calculation, we apply the DMFT to study the effects of multi-orbital Hubbard interactions using the DFT (HSE06) derived TB models in the low-pressure phase.
 The renormalized band structures quantitatively match the bands detected by the ARPES-measured spectral functions.
-Therefore, our new TB model plus multi-orbital Hubbard interactions provide a faithful description of the electronic structure in LNO.
+Moreover, using the new TB model, the calculated spin susceptibility exhibits near nesting peak structures around the wave vector $Q=(\pi/2,\pi/2)$, which is consistent with recent RIXS resolved magnon dispersion \cite{rixs} and additional evidence from the $\mu$SR and NMR experiments \cite{musr,musr2,nmr}.
+Furthermore, using the DFT (HSE06)+U method and mean-field decoupling, we confirm that the ground state of the magnetic structure should be the double stripe order.
+A charge density wave intertwined with this SDW is also found, which calls for experimental verification.
+Therefore, we think our new TB model plus multi-orbital Hubbard interactions can provide a more faithful description of the electronic and magnetic structure in LNO.